 - Cultivating a safe zone for each other: no namecalling, blaming, bringing up past mistakes, attacking with anger, etc.

-- Helping them clarify what they're trying to say that may be hard for them.
+- Helping them clarify what they're trying to say when it may be hard for them to express.

 - Encouraging open and honest communication.